surikaks12/Dynamic-PyStroke/README.md

 - Current: 18 hours per week

 ### Burndown Chart
-  Uploaded file in Repository called "DP_Burndown_M1.xlsx"
+  Uploaded file in Repository called "DPBurndown_ChartM2.png"

-  The Burndown Chart is a representation of Milestone 1.
+  The Burndown Chart is a representation of Milestone 2.

+note: Uploaded file in Repository called "DP_Burndown_M1.xlsx" contains burndown chart for Milestone 1.

 ### Meeting Minutes
 Uploaded file in Repository called "PD Meeting Minutes.docx"

+### Lessons Learned:
+- How to incorporate time management and teamwork into software development.
+- Using github to synchronize work on the coding aspect of the project.
+- How to work around problems or fix them within a project timeframe.